TuhinNair/edu_challenge/README.md

 ### Tests

-- Some of the tests use shortcut checks for brevity.
+- Some of the tests use shortcut checks for brevity (Like a large response to a GET request is checked by proxy of length).
 TODO: Add data integrity checks

     `sudo docker-compose run edu_service python manage.py test`